-Is politeness costing you on your business expenses?
+Is politeness costing you your business expenses?

 The latest Webexpenses research has helped to kickstart a national debate on how British politeness may be affecting our businesses.

-The study, carried out by independent research firm Censuswide, explored the way that British attitudes may be preventing bosses from challenging employees.
+The study, carried out by an independent research firm Censuswide, explored the way that British attitudes may be preventing bosses from challenging employees.

-The main reasons given were the fear of entering into an ‘awkward’ conversations, not wanting to upset colleagues and a feeling that it would be rude.
+The main reasons given were the fear of entering into ‘awkward’ conversations, not wanting to upset colleagues and a feeling that it would be rude.